metasmile/iamelie.github.io/_posts/com.stells.eliew/2016-03-05-Notice-fr.md

 Dear my Elie's owners, We've fixed a crash that happens intermittently when first installed user selects a purchasing target filter at version 1.1.
 When it happens to you, please just restart an app.
+If you do, you will be able to purchase normally.
 New version 1.1.1(hotfix) will release within few days!